bogzbonny/yeehaw/_TODO.md

               - OR could take a snapshot right when the editor exits and use that snapshot except maybe make it a bit more pale

+01. Snapshot tui Tester (just call this tui-tester, binary: tuit (lol))
+     - always multi-stage
+       - record each action then take a snapshot, however don't save the snapshot if it's the same as the previous snapshot.
+       - Option to record with all time indices (slower to test)
+       - Option to just take a snapshot every X ms.
+         - or Option to just record a screen change when it happens on its own?
+     - Binary Mode or Yeehaw Mode (start with Yeehaw Mode)
+     - Integrate into regular testing
+     - TUI ideally we should keep everything in one window.
+       -
+       - diff view (only show the differences)
+       - use a toggle to switch between result/expected/diff
+       - toggle to switch on and off the mouse
+       - top: Button Run
+       - playback: stack
+         left                                right
+         scrollable pane with the actual     events playback
+     - Other similar:
+       - "script" standard binary
+       - microsoft has something

 01. support taffy as a layout structure.
      - Taffy low-level API (0.6.0 fixes ownership issues I was facing)